Moh-Snoussi/microcontroller-smart-dimmer/README.md

 Make sure that the is no physical connection between the High volts(220V) circuit and the Low volts circuit(5V), the only links between them should only be the optocouplers(4N35) and the optoisolator(MOC3020).

-Make also sure that the control interface is connected through wire connectors and separated from the circuit.
+Make also sure that the manual control interface is connected through wire connectors and separated from the main circuit.

 <a name="Warnings"></a>
 ## 4. Warning